hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/python_sdk_install.rst

 .. note::

-    If you install Sawtooth as described in :doc:`environment_setup`, using the method described under **Installing Sawtooth on Ubuntu Linux**, then Python is installed for you automatically if it is not already installed.
+    If you install Sawtooth as described in :doc:`getting_started`, using the method described in :doc:`ubuntu`, then Python is installed for you automatically if it is not already installed.